jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Now there is no vestage of our trust left.

 **Note:** You might be tempted to simply delete your container, thus removing the API Services Gateway.
-While you can do this, the remote BIG-IP will retain the trusted device certficate for the container unless it was removed.
-It is better to clean up the trust appropriately, or else delete both the container and the remote BIG-IP.
+While you can do this, the remote BIG-IP will retain the trusted device certficate for the now deleted container.
+It is better to clean up the trust appropriately, or else delete both the container and the remote BIG-IP virtual machine.

 If you desire, you can also delete the `app1` device group we created from your API Services Gateway.
 If you have gotten this far, you should have the hang of this by now.
-Just find the right iControl REST request to make to remote a device group and issue it against the API Services Gateway endpoint.
+Just find the right iControl REST request to make to remove a device group and issue it against the API Services Gateway endpoint.

 ### Exercise #8 - Designing a TrustedDevices iControl LX Extension from JSON Schema